About Me

 course, there were more established companies like Coinbase and

-Ledger, whom I had the privilege to support and watch as they
+Ledger, whom I had the privilege to watch as an investor, the

 more on the sidelines.
 I missed being a player on the field.